sappykun/l4d2-ABM2/README.md

 Notice how in the second bullet item, TEAM is in argument position 1 and in the third bullet item, the client ID is in argument position 1 and TEAM in argument position 2. ```<TEAM> | <ID> <TEAM>.```

 ### Note on Menus/Commands
 Menus that are shared between admins and non-admins e.g., ```!takeover``` differ slightly.
 Admins will get a choose player menu where as non-admins do not.
 Admins will have an option to takeover infected bots whereas non-admins (not on team 3) do not.
-Administrators on death will have the ability to take over any available bot from any team whereas non-admins are only offererd bots of their own team.
+Administrators on death will have the ability to take over any available bot from any team whereas non-admins are only offered bots of their own team.

-Administators can put anyone onto any team and into any bot using either menus or commands.
+Administrators can put anyone onto any team and into any bot using either menus or commands.
 Be careful whom you give admin with ABM as ABM provides quite a bit of power.
 Admins can go onto the special infected team in any mode.
 An admin just having fun can ruin an otherwise great game for unsuspecting players.
 It should go without saying, respect your players.

 ## Configuration Variables (Cvars)
 ```